How Computer Modeling Of COVID-19's Spread Could Help Fight The Virus

 Some modelers believe that rather than just using models to react to emerging outbreaks, it would be better for the world to invest in real-time disease forecasting on an ongoing basis.

-Sara Del Valle, a mathematical and computational epidemiologist at Los Alamos National Laboratory, says that she'd like to see a global center set up to constantly collect information about circulating infectious illnesses.
+Sara Del Valle, a mathematical and computational epidemiologist at Los Alamos National Laboratory, says she'd like to see a global center set up to constantly collect information about circulating infectious illnesses.

-Much like the National Weather Service provides forecasts to help people prepare for their local weather, she says, such a center could tell people about their local risk of infectious diseases.
+Much like the National Weather Service providing forecasts to help people prepare for their local weather, she says, such a center could tell people about their local risk of infectious diseases.

 "People could actually, you know, just open their phones and open an app and then see the probability of infection," she says.
-"It could say like, 'There's a 20% probability of getting flu in your community, based on what is spreading there.'"
+"It could say like, 'There's a 20% probability of getting flu in your community, based on what is spreading there.' "

-The advantage of a system like that, she says, is that all the researchers, plus data-gathering and modeling resources, would already be in place, if a new infectious disease threat like this coronavirus suddenly emerged.
+The advantage of a system like that, she says, is that all the researchers, plus data-gathering and modeling resources, would already be in place if a new infectious disease threat like this coronavirus suddenly emerged.